Vancouver’s New Airbnb Rules

 What about the empty homes tax?

 Airbnb rentals are not allowed in homes that pay this tax as, clearly, they aren’t a principal residence.
+Read this article for more insight about the empty homes tax in Vancouver.

 Each city is governed by other rules.
 The licensing regulations discussed here apply to Vancouver ONLY.
 Burnaby, West Vancouver, Whistler and Victoria, for example, will be governed by different by-laws regarding short term rentals so please reference specific city’s websites for correct information.